nottpande/MovieMetaTagger/README.md

 The class uses LangChain to manage the interaction with the OpenAI API for generating and cleaning tags.<br>

 - tags_generator_template: This is the prompt template, that is used for generating the tags.
-- tags_cleaner_template: This is the prompt template, that is used for cleaning the generated tags. </li>
+- tags_cleaner_template: This is the prompt template, that is used for cleaning the generated tags.
 <hr>
 <li> <b> TagScorer Class </b> </li>
-  <li> This class is used to score the tags for the movie, based on based on their relevance to the movie details.<br>
+   This class is used to score the tags for the movie, based on based on their relevance to the movie details.<br>
         During the initialization of an object of this class, there is only one thing required:<br>
         1. The API key for OpenAI <br>
         This time, I did not add the model name and the temperature, because I assumed it will be the same as for the previous class.<br>